biovcnet/python/Lesson4LiveDemo/README.md

-# Manipulating .fasta plain text files #
+# Manipulating FASTA plain text files #

 ## What is a FASTA file? ##
 A FASTA file is one of the most common text files used in bioinformatics across all platforms.